Intracerebral hemorrhage: Medications

 Rapid lowering of the blood pressure using antihypertensive therapy for those with hypertensive emergency can have higher functional recovery at 90 days post intracerebral haemorrhage, when compared to those who undergone other treatments such as mannitol administration, reversal of anticoagulation (those previously on anticoagulant treatment for other conditions), surgery to evacuate the haematoma, and standard rehabilitation care in hospital, while showing similar rate of death at 12%.
 Early lowering of the blood pressure can reduce the volume of the haematoma, but may not have any effect against the oedema surrounding the haematoma.
-Reducing the blood pressure rapidly does not cause brain ischemia in those who has intracerebral haemorrhage.
+Reducing the blood pressure rapidly does not cause brain ischemia in those who have intracerebral haemorrhage.
 The American Heart Association and American Stroke Association guidelines in 2015 recommended decreasing the blood pressure to a SBP of 140 mmHg.
 However, later reviews found unclear difference between intensive and less intensive blood pressure control.

 Giving Factor VIIa within 4 hours limits the bleeding and formation of a hematoma.
 However, it also increases the risk of thromboembolism.
 It thus overall does not result in better outcomes in those without hemophilia.

 Frozen plasma, vitamin K, protamine, or platelet transfusions may be given in case of a coagulopathy.
 Platelets however appear to worsen outcomes in those with spontaneous intracerebral bleeding on antiplatelet medication.

 The specific reversal agents idarucizumab and andexanet alfa may be used to stop continued intracerebral hemorrhage in people taking directly oral acting anticoagulants (such as factor Xa inhibitors or direct thrombin inhibitors).
 However, if these specialized medications are not available, prothrombin complex concentrate may also be used.

 Only 7% of those with ICH are presented with clinical features of seizures while up to 25% of those have subclinical seizures.
 Seizures are not associated with an increased risk of death or disability.
 Meanwhile, anticonvulsant administration can increase the risk of death.
 Therefore, anticonvulsants are only reserved for those that have shown obvious clinical features of seizures or seizure activity on electroencephalography (EEG).

-H2 antagonists or proton pump inhibitors are commonly given for to try to prevent stress ulcers, a condition linked with ICH.
+H2 antagonists or proton pump inhibitors are commonly given to try to prevent stress ulcers, a condition linked with ICH.

-Corticosteroids, were thought to reduce swelling.
+Corticosteroids were thought to reduce swelling.
 However, in large controlled studies, corticosteroids have been found to increase mortality rates and are no longer recommended.